nsslabcuus/dochub/virus_analyze/2019-01-29-Linux-Commans-Classfiy.md

 ----------

-### How many commands classification used in our project.
+### How many commands classification used in our project

+> Note: This table is not include all the linux commands.
+Only cover the basic 570 Linux commands in our data set.

 No. | Classification          | Commands
 ----|-------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------